matthewlong29/PareAndFlourish_Site/_posts/2017-08-06-a-letter-to-employers-how-to-retain-millennials.md

 ## They Want To Be Working Toward a Common Goal (And Know What That Goal Is)

 How often, or how well, are you communicating your company’s mission to your employees?
-If your answer is often, great. <span class="boldText">Millennials crave a sense of purpose</span>.
+If your answer is often, great. **Millennials crave a sense of purpose**.
 Maybe it was excessive nurturing that made us this way, maybe not.
 Either way, it doesn’t change the fact that millennials want to know why they are doing something.

 Is it just to make money?
 It doesn’t have to be big or philanthropic, it could simply be to educate others.
 Whatever it is, we want to know.
 We want to feel involved and understand what part we’re playing in the company’s success.

 Remind employees day in and day out why they are sitting at a desk all day.
 Being confined to one area for 40 hours a week needs to come with a purpose.
-Gone are the days when employees accept “because that’s just how it is” as an answer. <span class="boldText">They have 40 hours a week to wonder why they’re there and what other, bigger goals they could be achieving at different companies.</span>
+Gone are the days when employees accept “because that’s just how it is” as an answer. **They have 40 hours a week to wonder why they’re there and what other, bigger goals they could be achieving at different companies.**

 ## They Want To Be Heard & Feel Necessary

-During a conversation with a peer about employee retention, she said something that really stuck with us: <span class="boldText">“Feeling impactful and trusted is what we are loyal to, not companies.”</span> YES
+During a conversation with a peer about employee retention, she said something that really stuck with us: **“Feeling impactful and trusted is what we are loyal to, not companies.”** YES

 She couldn’t be more right.
 We want to feel trusted and like we’re making a difference.
 Not just “like” we’re making a difference, but we want to know that we are.
 Asking for, and listening to, millennial employees’ ideas is a great place to start.
 Help us help you.
-That’s the hard part: we want to help, but feel like our hands are tied due to lack of experience. <span class="boldText">While experience is important, so is fresh perspective, which we definitely have.</span>
+That’s the hard part: we want to help, but feel like our hands are tied due to lack of experience. **While experience is important, so is fresh perspective, which we definitely have.**

 ## They Want to Dream Big

 We’ve been told the cliche “you can be anything you want” our entire lives.
 This may have created some unrealistic expectations for some, but for others, it just made us dream big.
-This part of our personalities is why so many millennial startups are popping up. <span class="boldText">We believe we can do it, we figure out a way, and we make it happen.</span> Let us do that for your company.
+This part of our personalities is why so many millennial startups are popping up. **We believe we can do it, we figure out a way, and we make it happen.** Let us do that for your company.
 What do you have to lose?

 ## They Want Their Performance to Be Evaluated on a Value-Added basis